Ireland

 • A phased increase in the lifetime limits for pensions has been introduced commencing from 2026.

-• A new system of mandatory pension provision is due to be introduced in October 2025.
-The new system will apply to certain categories of employees who are currently not a member of a pension scheme.
+• A new system of mandatory pension provision was due to be introduced in October 2025 which has now been delayed to 01 January 2026, the new system will apply to certain categories of employees who are currently not a member of a pension scheme.
 The contribution levels are to be phased in over a ten-year period, and the contributions for the first three years will be 1.5% employer, 1.5% employer, and 0.5% government contribution.
 Employee contributions will not attract income tax relief.

 • The Capital Acquisitions Tax (CAT) thresholds have all been increased.
 The Group A threshold has increased to EUR 400,000, the Group B threshold has increased to EUR 40,000, and the Group C threshold has increased to EUR 20,000.